ArpitSureka/playwright-sap.dev/docs/locators/locateSID.md

 Example taken from SE16 T-code.

 Blue Highlighted HTML section is for Table Name Input field.
-That HTML element has an attribute lsdata which contains sid equals `wnd[0]/usr/ctxtDATABROWSE-TABLENAME`
+That HTML element has an attribute lsdata which contains sid equals `wnd[0]/usr/ctxtDATABROWSE-TABLENAME`.
+This image example is a very basic one and the orignal playwright also gives correct code for this but it often gives unstable locators based on changing IDs for more complex elements.

 ```ts title="Fill 'but000' Table Name field"
 await page.locateSID('wnd[0]/usr/ctxtDATABROWSE-TABLENAME').fill('but000');